antiphp/cognoz.github.io/about.md

 ---

 ### Whoami
-Hard-working guy from Moscow.
-26 years old, 3 years' experience in IT.
+Hard-working DevOps TeamLead from Moscow.
+27 years old, 4.5 years' experience in IT.
 ### What i'm doing
-K8S, OpenStack, CICD, Linux, HA - that kind of stuff (integration, development and monitoring)
+K8S, OpenStack, CICD, Linux, HA - that kind of stuff (architecture, integration, development, resource managing and monitoring)
 ### What else
 Musician with 15+ years' experience in live and electronic music, vegetarian, socialist.
 ### Contact me